dgraph-io/workshop/2-flock-mutations/README.md

 ## Running Flock
 ---

 The setup instructions are described in [Flock's repo](https://github.com/dgraph-io/flock).
-Follow the instructions to get Flock up and running.
+Follow the instructions to get Flock up and to run.

 We are using Docker-compose to run Flock.